TheWeirdDev/theweirddev.github.io/_drafts/2016-01-06-tw-gnome-shell.markdown

     Main.panel._rightBox.remove_child(button);
 }
 {% endhighlight %}
-There is a complete description of this code in the offical documentation [here](https://wiki.gnome.org/Projects/GnomeShell/Extensions/StepByStepTutorial#myFirstExtension).
+There is a complete description of this code in the official documentation [here](https://wiki.gnome.org/Projects/GnomeShell/Extensions/StepByStepTutorial#myFirstExtension).

 You can save and close the editor and reopen it in your favorite editor.
 The extensions are located in this folder:
 {% highlight sh %}
 .local/share/gnome-shell/extensions/
 {% endhighlight %}

-You should see a folder named after the uuid you gave.
+You should see a folder named after the uuid you gave (If there are other folders it means you already installed gnome extensions).
 Inside there are three files:

 >
 * extension.js